Markham City Council: Town Council (2010-2012) and City Council (2012-2014)

-Regional councillor represent the city at York Regional Council.
-By default the mayor is also a member of Regional Council as well.
+Regional councillors are elected at-large to represent the city at York Regional Council.
+By default the mayor is also a member of the Regional Council.

 City Council (2014-2018)

 The council elected in the 2014 municipal election took office on December 1, 2014.
 Wards boundaries were changed with former Ward 1 and 2 combined as one (with portions moved to other wards), former Ward 6 became Ward 2.